Alimzade/Alimzade/README.md

 ## About Me

-I'm a **Junior AI Engineer** and **Full-Stack Developer in making** skilled in web and mobile application development.
+I'm a **Junior AI Engineer** and **Full-Stack Developer** skilled in web and mobile application development.
 My interest lies in developing useful applications and applying AI to solve real-world problems.

 - 🌱 **Currently learning:** AI Agents, LangGraph, AWS, Backend Engineering